 Beach venues are a different optical environment than any ballroom, barn, or garden.
-Before you commit to your palette, you need to understand how beach light actually works: and then you can choose colors that look exactly as beautiful in your photos as they do in your imagination.
+Before you commit to your palette, you need to understand how beach light actually works.
+Then you can choose colors that look exactly as beautiful in your photos as they do in your imagination.

 Why does beach light change how colors look?